jiazhen-code/PhD/README.md

 # It includes the following keys:
 """
 · image_path: indicate the path to the test image.
-· ccs description: specific the reason why the image is counter-common-sense.
+· ccs_description: specific the reason why the image is counter-common-sense.
-· question: ...
+· yes_question: answer is "Yes" for this question.
-· answer: ...
+· no_question: answer is "No" for this question.
 """
 ```
 Note, since the task of CCS data is hard to identify,